jeliasson/dns-propagation-checker/README.md

 [![Build Status on master](https://travis-ci.com/jeliasson/dns-propagation-checker.svg?branch=master)](https://travis-ci.com/jeliasson/dns-propagation-checker)

-DNS Propagation Checker is a web application that allows you to check multiple DNS records against one or many Name Servers.
-This is useful before migrating a DNS zone from one hosting to another, by validating that a DNS zone resolves correctly on all resolvers before proceeding.
+DNS Propagation Checker is a web application that allows you to check multiple DNS records against one or many Name Servers (NS).
+This can be useful before changing Name Servers for a Internet Domain from one hosting to another, by validating that a DNS zone resolves correctly on all resolvers before proceeding with the migration.

 ## Features
 - Check multiple DNS records against multiple resolvers